-As it was explained to me by the Historical Society librarians, this document was an early attempt to keep track of car ownership.
+This document was an early attempt to keep track of car ownership, before states handled registration.
 For this brief period, it was the town’s responsibility.

 The breakdown in car ownership in Carlisle at this time is as follows: